matthoffman/degas/README.md

 pipenv install -r requirements.txt pipenv shell
 ```
+Make sure  h5py with version 2.10.0 in your env.

 Virtualenv is similar, but there's really no reason to use virtualenv instead of Pipenv anymore.